lukso-network/docs/docs/guides/fetch-data/01-read-profile-data.md

 ## Step 1 - Check for valid Blockchain Address

 When receiving data from a Universal Profile within an application, it is commonly used as input.
 You want to make sure that the address is valid in the first place.
 You can do a checkup by converting the value into a checksum address from the `web3.js` library.
 We need to install the library first.
-You can do this by opening up the terminal in the project`s folder of your choice.
+You can do this by opening up the terminal in the project's folder of your choice.

 ```shell
 npm install web3